AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 Notes:
 * Aim was to capture the underlying covariance structure of the signal while smoothing out noise
-* Results look plausible => Fit GP_M
+* Results look plausible

-GP_M estimate and analysis for the four timeframes used above (TFL, TFL2, TFH, TFH2).
+Next step is to fit the GP_M to the data of the four timeframes used above (TFL, TFL2, TFH, TFH2).
+For clarity, only the plot for TFH2 is presented here.
+TFL and TFL1 are unsurprisingly not very interesting, as there is hardly any temporal correlation to usw.
+The results for TFH mostly look like those obtained from TFH2.

 To generate the plot, run `python -m main --mode plot_gpr_gpkernel_subs --return_mode abs`
-* For clarity, only the plot for TFH2 is shown here => TFL and TFL1 are unsurprisingly not very interesting.
-TFH is similar to TFH2.
-* In order to switch of any prediction, set prediction_horizon to zeros in [main.py](../main.py)/fit_gpr_gpkernel_subsets=>Calls to fit_gp.
+* In order to switch of any prediction and subsampling of the timeframe, set prediction_horizon to zeros and subsample_timeframe to False in [main.py](../main.py)/fit_gpr_gpkernel_subsets=>Calls to fit_gp.
 <p align="center">
   <img src="resources/OneDayAbsReturns_ClosingAdj_PlotGpAnalysisTFH2.png" alt="drawing" width="800"/>
   <br>